chef-boneyard/chef-dk/POLICYFILE_README.md

 ### Does this Force Me to Use the Single Cookbook per Repo Thing?

-No. The "megarepo"/"monolithic repo" workflow will be supported.
-All of the policyfile based commands in ChefDK already support an optional policyfile name as an argument, so you can add a `policies/` directory to your Chef Repo (see also "Am I Going to be Forced to Use This?" above).
-In the future, ChefDK will support a local path option as your default cookbook source, which will allow you to generate policies using cookbooks from your Chef Repo's `cookbooks/` directory.
+No. The "megarepo"/"monolithic repo" workflow is be supported.
+All of the policyfile based commands in ChefDK support an optional policyfile name as an argument, so you can add a `policies/` directory to your Chef Repo (see also "Am I Going to be Forced to Use This?" above).

-Users who use the "megarepo" workflow may see some benefit to using single repos for third-party cookbooks, but this will be optional and users can convert from vendor branches piecemeal if they decide to do so.
+Users who use the "megarepo" workflow may see some benefit to using separate per-cookbook repos for third-party cookbooks, but this will be optional and users can convert from vendor branches piecemeal if they decide to do so.

 ### Do I Have to Change My Workflow to Use This?